APP MTH 4047 - Applied Mathematics Topic B - Honours

 Assessment Related RequirementsAn aggregate score of 50% is required to pass the course.

-Assessment item Distributed Due date Weighting Continuous assessment TBA TBA 6% Assignment 1 week 2 week 3 4% Assignment 2 week 4 week 5 4% Assignment 3 week 6 week 7 4% Assignment 4 week 8 week 9 4% Assignment 5 week 10 week 11 4% Assignment 6 week 12 week 13 4%
+Assessment item Distributed Due date Weighting Assignment 1 week 2 week 4 5% Assignment 2 week 6 week 9 10% Assignment 3 week 9 week 12 15%

-SubmissionHomework assignments must either be given to the lecturer in person or left in the box outside the lecturer's office by the given due time.
-Failure to meet the deadline without reasonable and verifiable excuse may result in a significant penalty for that assignment.
-The last day
+SubmissionAssignments and projects must be left in the course hand-in box or given to the lecturer in person by the specified deadline.
+Failure to meet the deadline without reasonable and verifiable excuse may result in a significant penalty.

 Grades for your performance in this course will be awarded in accordance with the following scheme: